Do you have a bothersome C Section scar? Not happy with how it looks or feels?

 * if your scar arose due to surgery for Cancer.

-Jo is available in clinic on Mondays and Tuesdays between 08.30 and 16.00 for Scar Treatment, which is a 30 minute appointment.
+Jo is available in clinic on Tuesdays between 08.30 and 16.00 for Scar Treatment, which is a 30 minute appointment.
 If you feel this could assist you with your scar and would like to make a booking, or if you would like to find out if this could help you, please get in touch!